Subsidiary vs. Branch in Austria - 2022 Guide

 While there are limited differences in terms of taxation in Austria, there are clear differences between a branch and a subsidiary/new company.
 Both business forms have their advantages and disadvantages and investors are advised to consult with an expert before deciding which legal entity is best suited to their business needs.

-You can contact the experts at our law firm in Austria for more information on the requirements for setting up a company and the options for foreign investors in the country.
+You can contact the experts at our law firm in Austria for more information on the requirements for setting up a company in 2022.